ghosertBlog/ghosertblog.github.com/source/_posts/2013-07-17-stubhub-blog.markdown

 ### 3. Python is elegant, neat and compact

 And there is another major advantage.
-The syntax of Python is pretty cool, I had a chance to implement the same function with both Python and Java twice, it takes me only 50% code line to do the same thing by Python compared with Java.
+The syntax of Python is pretty cool, I had a chance to implement the same function with both Python and Java twice, it took me only 50% code line to do the same thing by Python compared with Java.
 Base on this, that's why people like to write pseudo code to verify ideas or implement a rapid prototype by writing Python code.
 It's quicker to let you know whether your ideas or prototypes are doable or viable, and after that, you could then rewrite your codes in Java for production.
 That is better than, from the very beginning, you start codes with Java but find out your prototype is not viable.

 ## Python Stories In StubHub